XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 rect

-else Startup option includes 0x02 (update power-up configuration) or incomplete data read from Flash
+else Startup option includes 0x02 (update power-on config) or Flash data incomplete

 end